-Café Hope is a nonprofit culinary arts and life skills program serving opportunity youth ages 17 – 24 throughout New Orleans.
-As a faith-based organization rooted in its non-profit restaurant, Café Hope is committed to providing its students with the skills needed to succeed in New Orleans’ rapidly expanding culinary industry.
-The 16 week program is divided into three distinct portions: Seeds to Success, back of the house internship and front of the house internship.
+Café Hope is a nonprofit culinary arts and life skills program serving young people ages 16 – 24.
+As a faith-based organization rooted in its non-profit restaurant, Café Hope is committed to providing its students with the personal and professional skills needed to succeed in New Orleans’ rapidly expanding culinary industry, although our program offers many transferable skills that will serve students across various industries.
+Our 16-week program offers life skills classes, workforce training, job placement services, and constant support.

 Weeks 1-4 Seeds to Success